RisingDaystar/VAureaNox/README.md

 Diffuse model which accounts for energy conservation, that allows for proper ( i hope...) handling of mixed specular / diffuse surfaces , especially when fresnel effect kicks in.

-Refractive materials with fixed or variable ior accounting for ray wavelength (keeps track of wl/speed/frequency[at first shoot]/ior) to simulate dispersion.
+Refractive materials with fixed or variable ior accounting for ray wavelength (keeps track of original_wl/wl/ior) to simulate dispersion.
 Material parametrizable with a fixed ior or with Sellmeier coefficients (for dispersion)

 There is basilar support for homogeneous and scattering media, so far (v 0.07) only uniform phase function.